NguyenDangXuanLinh/Mobile_App_Profiles/README.md

 2. The markets are already full of libraries, so we need to add some special features besides the raw version of the book:

-a.
-Daily quotes form the book
+  +  Daily quotes form the book

-b.
-An audio version of the books
+  -  An audio version of the books

-c.
-Quizzes on the books
+  -  Quizzes on the books

-d.
-A forum where people can discuss the book
+  -  A forum where people can discuss the book

 # Python skills